Skip to main content

 Videos of Student Projects

 Loyola physics majors work on many projects throughout their college years.
-Here is a sampling.
+The following is a sampling of some recent student projects.

 To Control the Height of a Ping Pong Ball